soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A key challenge was that unexpected issues came up after migration, affecting user experience on some service pages.</td>
+      <td>A key challenge was that we got an incident during migration, affecting user experience on some service pages.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>